-The State of AI in EdTech: Summary
+The State of AI in the EdTech Market in 2026

 Source: Market.us